 But Nila would not have it.
 She would rather kill herself than allow the babe to be born without a name.
 Shripat, the rustic agrees to marry Nila so that the child may get a name.
 Nila was saved.

-A month later, Ramesh is born - an heirloom of wealth in the hut of poverty.
 Time rolls on in comparative peace, till Ramesh is twelve years old and then – One day, the whole town is electrified with the news that the missing Jagirdar was alive and was expected in his town the very day.

-Nila, the love-lorn maid of old is frightened.
+Neela, the love-lorn maid of old is frightened.
 She had lived happily in the painful memories of the past, but she was not prepared for the pregnant future.
 At last, the Jagirdar and Nila meet and with tears and oaths are reconciled, but the old rustic Shripat unable to understand the meeting of two parted souls resents the meeting.

 Banwarilal-the Secretary of the Jagirdar - watches the quarrel between Shripat and the Jagirdar -and at a psychological moment manages to kill the former in a way that attaches suspicion to the Jagirdar, thus getting a powerful hold over his master.
+With the guilt of murder hanging on his conscience, the Jagirdar soon becomes a tool of Banwarilal.
+And then the real drama begins!

 Ramesh grows up to be a man and refuses to recognize his father…………….